speckleworks/SpeckleServer/readme.md

 # Speckle Server
 This is the Speckle Server, which coordinates communications between the various SpeckleClients.
+It provides a basic accounts system, stream coordination, design data collation and retrieval, live update events and a basic querying mecahnism.

+## Contributions are welcome, get in touch via [@idid](http://twitter.com/idid)!

 ## Super Quick Deployment Instructions
 1) Install nodejs using [nvm](https://github.com/creationix/nvm).
 Tested against v4.4.3 and v7.7.3.